HazyResearch/dd-genomics/dicts/README.md

   1st column is the approved name, the other columns contain synonims.
 Created using the get_hugo_synonyms.sh script (see below).

-* HGNC_approved_ames.txt: a table with more explicit nomeclature for gene symbols.
+* HGNC_approved_names.txt: a table with more explicit nomeclature for gene symbols.
 It might be practical for literature mining of genes that are less studied.
 XXX What's the format of this file ?
 Downloaded from HGNC biomart.